-1. Official Notices to the public that solicits citizen comments - such notices typically generate more requests for information about particular forms of assistance, such housing rehabilitation, rather than comments about program performance.
-A Public Hearing Notice regarding this CAPER was published in the Gainesville Sun newspaper on December 1, 2023, and will also appear on the City/HCD web page for the required 15-day comment period (from December 1, 2023, to December 15, 2023).
-The ad references equal opportunities and the availability of reasonable accommodations for non-English speaking persons and persons with disabilities.
-Additionally, a virtual Public Hearing to discuss and receive citizen input on the CAPER will be held on Wednesday, December 13, 2022.

-2. Citizens Advisory Committee for Community Development (CACCD) - appointed by the Gainesville City Commission and typically a more effective approach to obtaining citizens comments.
+- 1. Official Notices to the public that solicits citizen comments such notices typically generate more requests for information about particular forms of assistance, such housing rehabilitation, rather than comments about program performance.
+A Public Hearing Notice regarding this CAPER was published in the Gainesville Sun newspaper on December 1, 2023, and appeared nthe City/HCD web page for the required 15-day comment period (from December 1, 2023, to December 15, 2023).
+The ad referenced equal opportunities and the availability of reasonable accommodations for non-English speaking persons and persons with disabilities.
+Additionally, a virtual Public Hearing to discuss and receive citizen input on the PY22 CAPER was held on Wednesday, December 13, 2022.
+A comprehensive review of the CAPER was provided no citizen comments were received. - 2.
+Citizens Advisory Committee for Community Development (CACCD) appointed by the Gainesville City Commission and typically a more effective approach to obtaining citizens comments.
 The CACCD is comprised of not less than nine (9) City of Gainesville citizens and makes annual CDBG and HOME funding recommendations to the City Commission.
 The CACCD also meets on a regular basis to consider other matters and to provide recommendations concerning the CDBG and HOME Programs during the course of the year from a citizenry perspective.
 Generally, the comments received by this group are best summarized as positive and supportive of the activities that are undertaken.